Sweet and juicy mangoes pair with fiery habanero chiles to create a flavor explosion in this mango habanero salsa recipe.

 - Note: careful to wash your hands or wear gloves when handling the habaneros.
 Remove the seeds if you want to tame down the spice in this sauce.

-- Heat 1 tbsp of neutral oil in a pan over medium.
+- Heat 1 tablespoon of neutral oil in a pan over medium.
 Add in the onion and sauté for 2-3 minutes, then mix in the garlic and continue cooking for another 1-2 minutes, or until fragrant.